IcaroBellem/Icarobellem/README.md

 <h4 align="center">
-  Welcome to my profile!
-I'm a Fullstack C# developer.
-My favorite languages are C# and HTML5, working most the time with Frameworks like .NET and Angular.
-I'm related to use git, docker and command line on Linux.
-I really enjoy coding and to learn something new everyday. 🚀
+ Currently, I’m a QA professional with experience in software quality assurance and optimizing user experience.
+Before transitioning to QA, I worked as a backend and frontend developer, giving me a well-rounded view of the development cycle and helping me collaborate effectively with technical teams.
+I have an advanced level of English, allowing me to work on international projects and collaborate broadly.
+I also develop projects as a hobby, always seeking to learn more. 🚀
 </h4>

 ##